mlanza/ai-literacy/201/08-context-engineering.md

 Think of it like giving the AI a good night’s rest.
 You’re giving it a clean desk, a fresh briefing, and a focused assignment.
 And just like a well-rested colleague, it often returns with sharper insight.

-**That’s what the next section is all about: how to reset intentionally, and carry forward only what matters.**
+That’s what the next section covers: how to reset intentionally, and carry forward only what matters.